 All calves need to be moved from pastures infected with coccidiosis.
-For both treatment and prevention of the disease Toltrazuril and diclazuril can be used.
-Your vet should be consulted on the best treatment for your herd and whether an oral fluid therapy is required.
+For both treatment and prevention of the disease, Toltrazuril and diclazuril can be used.
+Your vet should be consulted on the best treatment for your herd and whether oral fluid therapy is required.

 Coccidiosis in sheep